• Codex

 Tweet

-Special Qualities: Blurry outline
+Special Qualities: Sure-footed

 Created by potrace 1.10, written by Peter Selinger 2001-2011 This monster has been edited.
 Its probably still cool, but its stats may not line up with standard monsters.